Readify/AdalXamarinAndroid/README.md

 ### Nuget

-The solution also contains the relevant Nuget artefacts to deploy it to Nuget.
-The latest deployed version of this client can be found in Nuget here.
+The solution is maintained as a package in Nuget.
+The latest version of this client can be found in Nuget here.

-## License
+### License

 Licensed under the Apache License, Version 2.0 (the "License");